 Whether you’re a cycling fanatic, an occasional cruiser or just a lover of fun events, Pedalpalooza has something for you.
 Held in Portland each June, this bike- and fun-focused festival celebrates summer’s arrival with over 100 rides throughout town.

-This year, you can celebrate the Northwest Trail Alliance’s 30th anniversary at Portland’s new Gateway Green cycling park, or test your adrenaline limits at the ZooBomb-a-thon, a white-knuckle ride down the hills of Forest Park.
+Don’t know where to start?
+Head to Portland’s verdant Gateway Green cycling park, or test your adrenaline limits at the ZooBomb-a-thon (a white-knuckle ride down the hills of Forest Park).
 If slow and steady is more your speed, meander around Portland’s waterfront on the Slowest Ride of the Year, a bike convoy lead by unicycle.
 Or join the thousands of riders who cycle through the city in the buff during the World Naked Bike Ride .

 What is Pedalpalooza?